adidas/lakehouse-engine/lakehouse_engine_usage/data_loader/extract_from_sap_bw_dso/extract_from_sap_bw_dso.md

 Basically the partition column needs to be a column which is able to adequately split the processing, which means we can use it to "create" different queries with intervals/filters, so that the Spark tasks process similar amounts of rows/volume.
 Usually a good candidate is an integer auto-increment technical column.

+!!! note
-.. note:: Although RECORD is usually a good candidate, it is usually available on the changelog table only.
+    Although RECORD is usually a good candidate, it is usually available on the changelog table only.
 Meaning that you would need to use a different strategy for the init.
 In case you don't have good candidates for partitionColumn, you can use the sample acon provided in the **scenario 2.1** in the template above.
 It might make sense to use **scenario 2.1** for the init and then **scenario 2.2 or 2.3** for the subsequent deltas.

 **When there is no int, date or timestamp good candidate for partitionColumn:**